CKIS-FM: Jack FM (2003–2009)

-Second "KiSS" era (2009–present)
+Second "Kiss" era (2009–present)

-At 3 p.m. on June 5, 2009 (one day after the 6th anniversary of Jack's launch), after playing "Boy Inside the Man" by Tom Cochrane & Red Rider, the station reverted to Top 40/CHR as KiSS 92.5.
+At 3 p.m. on June 5, 2009 (one day after the 6th anniversary of Jack's launch), after playing "Boy Inside the Man" by Tom Cochrane & Red Rider, the station reverted to contemporary hit radio as KiSS 92.5.
 KiSS started with a stretch of 10,000 songs without commercial or DJ interruption, beginning with "Boom Boom Pow" by The Black Eyed Peas.
 KiSS (which would eventually swap the CJAQ-FM call sign for Calgary's CKIS-FM) features a music playlist consisting mainly of pop, hip-hop and R&B music; the station often avoids rock music, though it does include some Canadian rock artists to meet Canadian content regulations.
-KiSS competes head-on with Toronto area stations CKFM-FM, CIDC-FM (which airs a rhythmic contemporary format, and is based in the suburbs), as well as, to a lesser extent, Toronto Hot AC station CHUM-FM, and Top 40 station WKSE in Buffalo.
+CKIS competes head-on with Toronto area stations CKFM-FM, CIDC-FM (which airs a rhythmic contemporary format, and is based in the suburbs), as well as, to a lesser extent, Toronto hot adult contemporary station CHUM-FM, and Top 40 station WKSE in Buffalo.

-It was announced on July 8, 2009 that ET Canadas Roz Weston will be hosting the new morning show, along with Mocha, formerly of CKBT-FM in Kitchener.
+It was announced on July 8, 2009, that ET Canadas Roz Weston will be hosting the new morning show, along with Mocha, formerly of CKBT-FM in Kitchener.
 Both were formerly co-hosts and producers of Mad Dog & Billie during the station's first Top 40 incarnation.
 Maurie Sherman (Damnit Maurie) joined the show as Senior Producer/Reporter in March 2011.

 Beginning in January 2010, CKIS would offer "Commercial Free Mondays", a campaign patterned after many Top 40 stations across the United States, and offer hourly prize giveaways.
 (CKIS followed Edmonton's CHBN-FM as the 2nd station in Canada to offer a whole day commercial-free; KiSS competitor CIDC-FM would follow suit one month later with a promotion they label as "The Zone", also on Mondays.
-The promotion label was dropped on May 13, 2011, to avoid confusion with the block aired on YTV.)
+The promotion label was dropped on May 13, 2011, to avoid confusion with the block aired on YTV).

 In 2013, the station's DJ Clymaxxx and Mocha won their 2nd consecutive Stylus Award for "Radio Mixshow DJs of the Year" for Set It Off.